.أَعُوْذُ بِاللّٰهِ مِنَ الشَّيْطَانِ الرَّجِيْمِ

 • Memorise this verse and recite it every day.
 It is sunnah to recite Āyah al-Kursī every day:

-1) Before sleeping: “When you lie down in your bed, recite Āyat al-Kursī from beginning to end; a guardian angel will stay by you and no devil will approach you, until you wake up in the morning” (Bukhārī).
+1) Before sleeping: “When you lie down in your bed, recite Āyat al-Kursī from beginning to end; Allah will appoint for you a guardian (angel) who will stay by you, until you wake up in the morning” (Bukhārī).

 2) After every farḍ prayer: “Whoever reads [Āyat al-Kursī] after every obligatory prayer, there is nothing that will prevent him from entering Paradise except death” (Nasā’ī).